yubin-park/cs534/README.md

   - This course is offered 100% online using these tools:
     - [Canvas](https://canvas.emory.edu/courses/76953): Canvas will be used to track assignments, grades, and important announcements.
     - [Zoom](https://emory.zoom.us/): Zoom will be used for the synchronous online lectures.
 Please check the Zoom link on the Canvas course page.
-    - [Slack](https://slack.com/): Slack will be used as the main communication tool for the class e.g. questions regarding homeworks, lectures, etc.
+    - [Slack](https://slack.com/): Slack will be used as the main communication tool for the class e.g. questions regarding homework, lectures, etc.

 ## Schedule